Donovand4/ConditionalAccessPolicyReport/README.md

     6. The report can be executed as soon as the permissions are granted on the application.

 # Example
-    Generates a report in the CSV and HTML format
+    Generates a report in the CSV and HTML format in the same location where the script is located.
     PS C:\> Generate-ConditionalAccessReport.ps1 -export All

-    Generates a report in the CSV format
+    Generates a report in the CSV format in the same location where the script is located.
     PS C:\> Generate-ConditionalAccessReport.ps1 -export CSV

-    Generates a report in the HTML format
+    Generates a report in the HTML format in the same location where the script is located.
     PS C:\> Generate-ConditionalAccessReport.ps1 -export HTML
 # Outputs
     Exports .html and .csv files that contains the Conditional Access policies.